kief/infra-workbox/README.md

 Provides a Vagrant box that can be used to work on infrastructure.
 It's intended to be useful for experimentation and also in a course/classroom environment.
 The tools are pre-installed in the Vagrant box, so people using it can simply use the box in their Vagrant configuration, without needing to download and install everything over the network.

-The tooling includes Terraform, Packer, and the awscli client (with more to come as needed).
+The tooling includes Terraform, Packer, Docker, and the awscli client.
 The intention is to support working with AWS infrastructure.

 # Using the workbox